on all orders over $59

 Don't break the bank but don't go cheap with your field dressing kit.
 The sharper the blades are the easier skinning your game will be.
 Remember that, wrong tools or bad blades will increase the possibilities of injuries.
 There are minimum tools to have before leaving for hunting.

 Cary and store safely your bow is important.
 I personally like soft bow cases because they do their job and are usually cheaper than hard cases.
 This is really a personal preference.
-As long as your case protect your bow and allow your to bring some accessories like your arrows, I would consider it a good bow case.
+As long as your case protects your bow and allows you to bring some accessories like your arrows, I would consider it a good bow case.

 Beginning bowhunting might be overwhelming but this article gave you the perfect beginning setup.
 As long as you have a bow, arrows and good broadheads, you are ready to go.
 Other accessories are soon or later going to be on your shopping list.